almostearthling/when-command/share/doc/when-command/PACKAGE.md

 $ cd deb_dist/when-command-<version_identifier>
 ```

-The guide in [Python libraries/application packaging](https://wiki.debian.org/Python/Packaging) suggests then to edit some files in the `debian` subdirectory, namely `control`, `rules` and `links`.
+The guide in [Python libraries/application packaging](https://wiki.debian.org/Python/Packaging) suggests then to edit some files in the `debian` subdirectory, namely `control` and `rules` (since we use a stub file, no `links` specification is actually necessary).
 The files should read as follows:

 **control:**
 ```